ChiefMonk/CMPG-323-Project-2-37016776/README.md

 This is the second project of the CMPG 323 module deliverables.
 Smart devices such as voice controllers, security lights, smart locks and Wi-Fi-enabled devices can communicate and exchange data over the Internet.
 Devices form distributed ecosystems that can perform environmental monitoring of homes and buildings.

 An IoT Device Management System keeps track of the whereabouts of all IoT devices deployed by the organisation.
 Depending on the type of organisation, different categories of devices are used.
 Each IoT device is initially categorised and registered.
 Then, IoT devices are deployed throughout the organisation's buildings in predefined zones.
 Administrators can view all IoT devices, update their properties, add new devices and move them to other zones.

+Therefore, apart from information about system users and their sessions, the following details important to the management of IoT devices is also kept:
+* Category
+** Category Id